Jocelyn Alo's dad Levi is her biggest supporter.

 Screenshot from YouTube (left), Photo by C. Morgan Engel/NCAA Photos via Getty Images (right)

-Jocelyn Alo's Dad's Sacrifices Are Why She Wears His College Football Number
+Jocelyn Alo's Dad's Sacrifices Are Why She Wore His College Football Number

 One thousand swings per day.

 That's what it takes to become the greatest home run hitter the college softball world has ever seen.
-By now, everyone knows just how good Jocelyn Alo is when she steps on the diamond for the Oklahoma Sooners.
+Everyone witnessed just how good Jocelyn Alo was when she stepped on the diamond for the Oklahoma Sooners.

-The human energy plant has been supplying power in Norman since the day she stepped foot on campus back in her 2018 season.
-Since then, all she's done is win a national championship, take home the 2021 USA Softball Collegiate Player of the Year and break the NCAA all-time career home run record -- one that she continues to make tougher to break with each blast in the Women's College World Series.
+The human energy plant supplied power in Norman since the day she stepped foot on campus back in her 2018 season.
+Since then, all she did was win two national championships, take home the 2021 and 2022 USA Softball Collegiate Player of the Year and break the NCAA all-time career home run record — one that she continued to make tougher to break in the 2022 Women's College World Series when she ended with 122.

-Alo's 120 home runs and counting wouldn't have been possible had it not been for her parents, namely her father, Levi Alo.
+Alo's 122 home runs wouldn't have been possible had it not been for her parents, namely her father, Levi Alo.
 The two have a special bond as he made endless sacrifices for her to help her become a superstar.

 Jocelyn Alo's Father Levi Committed His Time and Money to Her Dream